It’s been a year since Microsoft released Windows 11, with the promise that it was “designed to meet the new security challenges of hybrid work.”

 As you may have guessed, those are rhetorical questions–you can’t achieve that level of visibility with MDM alone.
 And this is where we tell you how Kolide fits into your cybersecurity big picture.

 Our endpoint security solution gives you the visibility to monitor devices at scale.
-Our agent sends automated messages to users via Slack, so they can self-remediate issues without intervention from IT.
+Our agent sends notifications to users when their device is out of compliance, so they can self-remediate issues without intervention from IT.

-Try Kolide for free to see how you can ensure that all Windows 11 security features are configured property across your entire fleet.
+Watch the on-demand demo to see how our Device Trust solution can ensure that all Windows 11 security features are configured property across your entire fleet.